SBS draws attention to Connections Program in Broken Hill

 “This has really contributed to the program success with participants saying they feel there is a shared journey amongst the group and the staff contribute to that feeling,” program manager, Jenna Bottrell

-When the show airs on SBS Viceland’s “The Feed” on Valentine’s Day, viewers will have the chance to hear from program participants who share their personal experiences of loneliness.
+When the show airs on SBS Viceland’s “The Feed” on 28 February, viewers will have the chance to hear from program participants who share their personal experiences of loneliness.
 But for a group of people who have struggled with isolation, speaking in front of a camera crew was no small accomplishment.

 “They all commented that they wouldn’t have done this 18 months ago, but have grown so much over time by coming to Connections.
 They now feel confident and supported in the community,” Jenna